SEMICeu/SDK-Solid/README.md

 # Solid-SDK
 This repository contains an SDK and demo of the Solid protocol that reuses the SDK.
-The SDK is a framework written in TypeScript that includes functions to connect with a Solid pod.
+The SDK is a framework written in TypeScript that includes functions to connect with a Solid pod, such as:

+- compress a patch document
+- create a new resource
+- discover data the given user has access to and returns a list of metadata.
+- Exchange a code for an identity provider
+- Retrieve data about the user
+- Retrieve and parses the profile document of a given webid
+- Generate a URI to which the user should be redirected in order to approve the patch request
+- Retrieve the content of a given resource

+Those functions

 ## Getting started